Brian-Pob/Brian-Pob.github.io/_pages/home-page.md

 intro:
   - image_path: assets/images/cert-uxbeginner.jpg
     title: "Curriculum Vitae (CV)"
-    excerpt: 'Take a look at some of my skills and accmomplishments on my CV page!'
+    excerpt: 'Take a look at some of my skills and accmomplishments on my CV page!
+Here, you can find my educational background, my work history, and a list of some of my projects.'
     url: "/cv/"
     btn_class: "btn--primary"
     btn_label: "Learn More"

 feature_row:
-  - image_path: assets/images/360X/IMG_5658.jpg
+  - image_path: assets/images/360X/IMG_5658_cropped.jpg
     alt: "360X Research Paper"
     title: "360X Research Paper"
     excerpt: "360X: A Research through Design (Rtd) Approach in the Design of a 360-Video Platform Interface"